ryanjmccall/robond-search-sample-return/code/ryan_mccall_writeup.md

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-I completed the 'process_image()' function by chaining together the perspective transform and color threshold with a function to convert thresholded image pixels to rover-centric coordinates.
+I completed the `process_image()` function by chaining together the perspective transform and color threshold with a function to convert thresholded image pixels to rover-centric coordinates.
 With this, I then converted the pixel position to world-map coordinates.
 For obstacles I incremented the worldmap channel 0 by 1, and, for navigable terrain, channel 2 by 10.
 I generated a video of recorded images that were processed by this function.